×

 • Swelling: There may be a noticeable swelling in the abdomen, legs, neck, or veins.

-• Abnormal heart rhythms: You may feel like your heart is beating too slowly, too quickly, or irregularly.
+• Abnormal heart rhythms: You might experience a sensation of your heart beating too slowly, too quickly, or irregularly.

 • Pulsing in your neck: There may be pronounced throbbing in the veins in your neck